NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 If:

-* Perturbation magnitude is within an intermediate range
+* Perturbation intensity is moderate

 Then:

-* The system maintains stability while preserving exploratory capacity
+* The system maintains stability while retaining exploratory capacity

 ---